 “I overcame these irrational fears by steadfastly building my community…building a community of mothers and fathers who parented similarly to me,” says Amara.

 “Those same women I surrounded myself with were there for me when my daughter was sick, when I just needed some adult ‘before we were moms’ alcohol time…they made life so much easier to deal with, especially as I had zero family around for support.”

 Amara was nurturing the maternal drive, something that adults can learn through exposure as adults, though it’s often groomed in (female) children.
 She consciously sought out the kind of environment that was most conducive to raising a child, something without which she believes would have made motherhood agonizing.

 “Cultivating a maternal drive is bit like learning language,” posits Ragsdale.
 “Children are exposed to that early on and learn language from the people who are speaking it.
 If children were conditioned to be more ‘maternal’ from an early age then the drive might be stronger as adults.”

 While some women appear to have a stronger maternal drive, it’s often because they’ve been cultivating that behavior from a very early age, from toy dolls and games to babysitting for neighbors, a job rarely asked of or imposed upon boys.
 But for many women, like an ex-colleague of mine, it’s okay if the first question that pops into your mind during pregnancy is “Can I ever have wine again?!”

 Perhaps that’s why I have more confidence that motherhood can be a logical decision and still be a beautiful, unique experience where my “maternal drive” can be a journey rather than a destination.
-But I’ll have to reserve my judgment until, as Dr. Ragsdale would say, my offspring is sitting right in front of me, begging to be held.
-I will do this — until she starts to regurgitate that blueberry milkshake, and I hand her over to her father.
+But I’ll have to reserve my judgment until, as Dr. Ragsdale would say, my offspring is sitting right in front of me, begging to be held, which I will do…until she starts to regurgitate that blueberry milkshake, and then I’ll hand her over to her father.